soroush62/Vibration-Analysis-on-Rotating-Shaft-with-LightningChart-Python/README.md

 **Results:**
 - Dominant frequencies align with specific RPM ranges, indicating resonance points.
 - High amplitudes appear as streaks on the heatmap, highlighting critical vibration zones.
+- Background areas in blue and cyan indicate minimal vibration amplitudes at those frequencies and speeds.
+- The slanted yellow/red lines indicate that specific frequency components are correlated with increasing rotation speed.

 **Use Cases:**
 - **Frequency Analysis:** Detect resonant frequencies to avoid structural damage.